Contents of this chapter

 I promoted this book like nothing else in my career.
 I mailed everybody I knew who had the slightest interest in free software or free culture.
 I mobilized O’Reilly around the project by holding contests in the Sebastopol and Cambridge offices.
 For the contest, I made a random-looking pattern of black and white squares and asked everybody to download it.
 I then created a number of similar-looking black and white patterns and asked some colleagues to help spread them all around the Sebastopol and Cambridge offices.
 Only one sheet exactly matched the pattern people were downloading, and I gave a prize to the people who first found the right sheet.
 Each office organized a party around the search.

 In my mission to promote Hackerteen, I even set up a visit with Scholastic, the major publisher of children’s educational content with many books and magazines under their publishing umbrella (including one author you might have heard of named J.K.
 Rowling).
-I boldly went to their New York city office and pitched Hackerteen to a staff person.
-I showed her my favorite panel in the book: a somewhat climatic scene where the main character solves a difficult test to win placement on a team.
+I boldly went to their New York City office and pitched Hackerteen to a staff person.
+I showed her my favorite panel in the book: a somewhat climactic scene where the main character solves a difficult test to win placement on a team.
 The character and the test-giver gaze at a screen that erupts with glorious light, lending a religious aura to the scene.

 The editor recognized my passion but explained that the Scholastic publishing schedule was very different from that of a computer book publisher.
 Scholastic plans some eighteen months in advance of release, and matches their releases to an academic schedule.
 There turned out to be no point of contact where O’Reilly’s publishing model could work with that of Scholastic.